DuncanAdamson/PastPapers/ThirdYear/readme.txt

-The general format is for past paper ansewrs to be given 1 question per file, labeled q1, q2 ... qn as a .txt for questions without a progrmaing compenet, or with the relevent extenstion for the langaue (.c .java etc.) to allow appropriate highlighting.
+The general format is for past paper answers to be given 1 question per file, labelled q1, q2 ... qn as a .txt for questions without a programing component, or with the relevant extension for the language (.c .java etc.) to allow appropriate highlighting.